-Legendary former Imps' manager Graham Taylor OBE will be posthumously inducted into the Lincoln City Hall of Fame ahead of Saturday's Sky Bet League One fixture against Oxford United.
+Legendary former Imps' manager Graham Taylor OBE was posthumously inducted into the Lincoln City Hall of Fame ahead of The Imps, Sky Bet League One fixture against Oxford United on Saturday September 21st 2019.

-Taylor will become the third member inducted into the Hall of Fame following in the footsteps of Colin Murphy and Grant Brown.
+Taylor is the third member inducted into the Hall of Fame following in the footsteps of Colin Murphy and Grant Brown.

 Taylor guided the Imps to a record-breaking Division Four title-winning campaign in the 1975/76 season, and went on to manage the England national team as well as managing in the Premier League.

-Graham's family will be present at the unveiling of the Hall of Fame plaque in the Buildbase Legends Lounge, while fans will be able to pay tribute to a pioneer of the English game at 2:50pm on Saturday.
+Graham's family were at the unveiling of the Hall of Fame plaque in the Buildbase Legends Lounge at Sincil Bank.

 Worksop-born Graham Taylor was a solid, right-sided defender and signed for the Imps for £4,000 in July 1968.